Kembali ke Halaman Spesies

 Alasan di balik Prinsip Hewan ini dan biologi yang mendukungnya.

-Short-beaked Echidna teaches Spined Foraging because Short-beaked Echidnas use spines for defense and long sticky tongues to feed on ants and termites.
-The creator-why is not just what it looks like; it is why its body, place, food, danger, timing, and reproduction all point toward the same usable lesson.
+Short-beaked Echidna teaches Spined Foraging through its real biology: Short-beaked Echidnas use spines for defense and long sticky tongues to feed on ants and termites.
+In AnimalDex, the lesson is tied to the animal itself — its body, habitat, movement, feeding, danger, and timing — so the principle feels earned instead of generic.

 Cara mengidentifikasi Short-beaked Echidna